hluk/copyq-docs/keyboard.rst

 Change Shortcuts
 ----------------

-To change the shortcuts: - open File - Preferences, - select Shortcuts tab, - click the button next to action you need to change, - press desired shortcut, - submit dialog.
+To change the shortcuts:

+- open File - Preferences,
+- select Shortcuts tab,
+- click the button next to action you need to change,
+- press desired shortcut,
+- submit dialog.

 Create new Shortcut
 -------------------

-If and action with shortcut is missing in the Shortcuts configuration tab, you can use predefined ones: - open File - Commands/Global Shortcuts..., - click Add button, - select command (e.g. "Show/hide main window"), - change shortcut, - click OK to save the dialog.
+If and action with shortcut is missing in the Shortcuts configuration tab, you can use predefined ones:

+- open "File - Commands/Global Shortcuts...",
+- click Add button,
+- select command (e.g. "Show/hide main window"),
+- change shortcut,
+- click OK to save the dialog.